Arkisto-Platform/reva-tutorial/README.md

     req.setClientId(username);
     req.setClientSecret(password);

-    // pass the request object to the authenticat method let response = await authenticate(req);
+    // pass the request object to the authenticate method let response = await authenticate(req);

     // extract the require info from the response